-People will not qualify for priority for public rented housing in Harrow if:- not including the pan London tenant mobility scheme, which has its own application process.
-London Borough of Harrow Appendix 5 Lettings\Scheme\2012v14b FINAL.doc\ 07/08/13\ page 17 of 100
+People will not qualify for priority for public rented housing in Harrow if:-

-&quot;former members" are defined as those who left the armed forces within 5 years of the date they make a housing application.

-(1) They have been accepted homeless by a borough other than Harrow and that borough is able to provide suitable housing, or

-(2) they are not currently resident within the borough (unless they are in one of the categories of non-residents who are listed as qualifying persons in section 7.4 above), or

-(3) they are ineligible under the Housing Act 1996, S. 160A (including some people from abroad who are ineligible for an allocation of housing - appendix 3 gives more detail about this group), or

-(4) any member of the qualifying person's household:(a) has been guilty of serious anti-social behaviour and a possession order is being sought or has been obtained, or

-(b) (in the case of a homeseeker) has been guilty of behaviour which the council considers would entitle it, if they had been a secure tenant, to obtain a Possession Order under S.84 of the Housing Act 1985 on any ground mentioned in Part 1 of Schedule 2 to that Act, other than rent arrears , or

-(c) has been convicted of, or had legal action taken against them, for physical or verbal abuse of council staff or its contractors or housing association partners, or

-(d) knowingly gives false or misleading information, fails to disclose relevant information or withholds information that has been reasonably requested , or

-(e) has paid money to obtain a tenancy with either a council or housing association.
+- (1) They have been accepted homeless by a borough other than Harrow and that borough is able to provide suitable housing, or - (2) they are not currently resident within the borough (unless they are in one of the categories of non-residents who are listed as qualifying persons in section 7.4 above), or - (3) they are ineligible under the Housing Act 1996, S. 160A (including some people from abroad who are ineligible for an allocation of housing appendix 3 gives more detail about this group), or - (4) any member of the qualifying person's household:- - (a) has been guilty of serious anti-social behaviour and a possession order is being sought or has been obtained, or - (b) (in the case of a homeseeker) has been guilty of behaviour which the council considers would entitle it, if they had been a secure tenant, to obtain a Possession Order under S.84 of the Housing Act 1985 on any ground mentioned in Part 1 of Schedule 2 to that Act, other than rent arrears •, or - (c) has been convicted of, or had legal action taken against them, for physical or verbal abuse of council staff or its contractors or housing association partners, or - (d) knowingly or intentionally provides false or misleading information to Harrow Council (including documentation), fails to disclose relevant information that they are under a legal duty to disclose or withholds information that has been reasonably requested in relation to their housing application or ♥, - (e) has paid money to obtain a tenancy with either a council or housing association or, - (f) has been convicted of a fraud offence in relation to Harrow Council or a housing matter; or there is sufficient evidence of an admission of fraud, or an alternative sanction to prosecution is/has been accepted by the applicant in relation to the provision of public sector/local authority services

+[♣]Those accepted homeless by another borough may register for housing if they fulfill the 5 year Harrow residence criterion but will have low priority.

+[♠]Homelessness Act 2002, S.14(8)

+[♥]We may decide to prosecute in cases of attempts to falsely claim priority for housing

-(5) they are assessed as having no significant housing need - i.e. they do not fit in any of the priority categories described in section 8 below.
+- (5) they are assessed as having no significant housing need i.e. they do not fit in any of the priority categories described in section 8 below. - (6) they have sufficient financial resources to house themselves (see appendix 10 which explains how we determine this)